 Pathologist Technician: Job Description & Career Info

 Pathologist technicians perform laboratory tests on body tissues, cells and fluids to help pathologists arrive at diagnoses.
-Keep reading to learn about the education, skills, salary and employment outlook for this career, to see if it's the right one for you.
+Keep reading to learn about the education, skills, salary and employment outlook for this career and to see if it's the right one for you.

 Pathology technology concerns the tests, chemicals, procedures and laboratory machinery used to analyze biological samples.
 Most pathologist technicians work for hospital pathologists, testing laboratories or medical examiners, and a growing number are employed by police crime scene or forensic departments.
 Most will specialize in the technology used to analyze a particular discipline, such as blood, cells or the pathology of a specific organ.

-A certificate or associate's degree in medical technology or applied science is generally required to be a pathologist technician, but some high school graduates can get a trainee job, supervised by a pathologist, and work while earning a 2-year degree in science technology.
+A certificate or associate degree in medical technology or applied science is generally required to be a pathologist technician, but some high school graduates can get a trainee job, supervised by a pathologist, and work while earning a two-year degree in science technology.
 In addition, there are a growing number of bachelor's degree programs in forensic science.
-Pathologist technicians need an understanding of the scientific theories and procedures of analysis, as well as how to operate and maintain testing equipment.
+Pathologist technicians must have an understanding of the scientific theories and procedures of analysis and know how to operate and maintain testing equipment.

 Pathologist technicians need to be organized and have mechanical aptitude.
 Much of the job involves performing the same procedures over and over again, requiring stamina and dedication.
 Pathology technology results are often needed in medical care or as evidence in court cases, so precision and accuracy are important.